We can easily find volunteer opportunities for teens within our local communities and there is a need for their time, talent and thoughts.

 - This article shares 11 simple but effective ways to teach mindfulness to your children – a skill that will serve them well as they give of their time and energy to others.

 - Volunteering often helps teens gain a perspective on a world outside of their own.
-What better way for a teenager to realize how blessed they truly are by having an opportunity to make a lasting impact on someone else?
+What better way for a teenager to realize how blessed they truly are by making a lasting impact on someone else?
 Here are 20 ways for teenagers to help other people by volunteering.

-- Of course, giving back is something we, as parents, should stress at an early age.
+- Giving back is something we, as parents, should stress at an early age.
 Laura Grace Weldon shares 40 ways kids can volunteer from toddler to teens and here on the Today website you will find 20 ways to teach kids gratitude and the gift of giving.

 - Approximately 13 million teens give 2.4 billion hours of service to their communities according to Youth Service America – here are 100 ways for them to make a difference in their communities.